Product Marketing Manager

 • Led validator adoption via messaging, education and activation campaigns

-• Executed GTM for joint venture products within the ecosystem
+• Executed GTM for joint venture products Mu Exchange and Genome Domains

 • Built pathways moving builders from discovery → experimentation → funded projects